 How Does Influenza Spread?

 The flu or influenza is spread through coughing and sneezing.
-When you cough or sneeze, tiny droplets of water filled with the virus become dispersed into the air.
+When you a cough or sneeze, tiny droplets of water filled with the virus become dispersed into the air.
 While heavier droplets fall and land on nearby surfaces, smaller ones stay airborne.
 When these droplets encounter another host, they must gain access to the inside of their body to spread the infection.
 The most common method of gaining access is through the mouth, nose and eyes.
 This may happen through breathing in the airborne droplets or through contact with droplets on infected surfaces that are then transferred to these areas by touch.

 What is the Contagious Period?